thindil/nimalyzer/doc/available_rules.rst

   subprograms (procedures, functions, macros, etc.), `types`: check declarations of types, `typesFields`: check declarations of objects' fields, `modules`: check only module for documentation.
+* templateFile is parameter required only by *fix* type of hasDoc rule.
+  Other types of the rule can skip setting it.
+It should contain the template of documentation which will be inserted into the checked code.
+The documentation should be in reStructuredText format without leading sign for Nim documentation.
+It will be inserted in all desired types of entities.

 Disabling the rule
 ------------------